 As the name suggests, passive income is money that is earned with minimal effort and/or participation.
 In investing, it can be earned from a number of popular asset classes like stocks, bonds, mutual funds, or real estate deals.

 As the introduction described, there is a lot of work that goes into managing a commercial property on a day to day basis.
 For example, the owner of an apartment complex has to maintain the landscaping, collect the rents, give property tours to prospective tenants and repair broken appliances.
-In a large property, this is a full time job that requires specific expertise to execute at a high level.
-For this reason, commercial real estate investments that produce passive income often involve two parties, sponsors and investors.
+In a large property, this is a full time job that requires specific expertise to execute at a high level, and this is why is is often referred to as active real estate investing.
+Commercial real estate investments that produce passive income often involve two parties, sponsors and investors.

 The “sponsor”, usually a private equity firm, real estate investment trust (REIT), or individual real estate syndicator, handles the work of finding the property, performing due diligence, arranging financing with a lender and managing it once the transaction is closed.
 In other words, they do all of the heavy lifting.

 Investors provide capital, but have no involvement in the day to day management of the property.
 The income earned from their investment is considered to be passive because the sponsor is doing all of the work to manage the property.

 In order to understand the concept of passive income, it is important to also understand how residual income works in the context of a commercial real estate portfolio.

 Residual Income Defined

 In a broad sense, the term residual income refers to income that is left over after expenses have been paid.